• Art magazine

 Cevin Parker, a gifted artist from Berlin , now opens not only the doors of his studio, but also that of his apartment, in which he lives together with his loyal companion Franky, a dog.
 As an artist, Cevin's lifestyle is characterized by creative freedom and the city of Berlin is a real after -school care for him.

-Art is a constant in his life and through difficult experiences it became even more important.
-Although he has no art studies , he dared to be an artist and has thus become successful.
+Art has been a constant in his life, and difficult experiences have made it even more important.
+Although he has no art degree , he dared to be an artist and has become successful.

 Our journey begins in the artist's studio .
 Here Cevin Parker can chaotic , spill colors and let everything lit around.
 His 48 square meter apartment, which he minimalist and tidy, A contrast that makes you curious.